 Throughout the children’s learning they are taught to consider the questions:

 - How do we celebrate our journey through life?

 - Why is our world special?

 - Why is Jesus important?

 Annually we hold a Celebration Day which aims to introduce and teach children about religious festivals that do not appear in our Scheme of Work.
-We operate a rolling programme which covers the following festivals:

 We believe that the children learn best from handling artefacts, visiting special places and listening to members of the different religious communities.
-We love celebrating the diversity within our school and value the contributions our families make to support this by visiting school to share aspects of their faith
+We love celebrating the diversity within our school and value the contributions our families make to support this by visiting school to share aspects of their faith.

 - making observations about the natural and man-made features of a location